mwinteringham/restful-booker-platform/tooling/wirebridge/README.md

 Wirebridge is a configurable API that helps teams abstract complex data creation tasks behind programmable HTTP requests.

-It is currently being used with RBP as means to quickly create bookings and hotels.
+It is currently being used with RBP as means to quickly create bookings and rooms.
 To find out more on how to create mappings for Wirebridge, check out its README [https://github.com/mwinteringham/wirebridge](https://github.com/mwinteringham/wirebridge)

 ## Setting up